RapidsAtHKUST/RapidMatch/README.md

 state of the art in both approaches on a wide range of query workloads.

-For the details, please refer to our VLDB'2021 paper "RapidMatch: A Holistic Approach to Subgraph Query Processing" by [Shixuan Sun](https://github.com/shixuansun), [Xibo Sun](https://github.com/xibosun), [Yulin Che](https://github.com/CheYulin), [Prof. Qiong Luo](http://www.cse.ust.hk/~luo/), and [Prof. Bingsheng He](https://www.comp.nus.edu.sg/~hebs/).
+For the details, please refer to our VLDB'2021 paper "RapidMatch: A Holistic Approach to Subgraph Query Processing [TO APPEAR AT VLDB'2021]" by [Shixuan Sun](https://github.com/shixuansun), [Xibo Sun](https://github.com/xibosun), [Yulin Che](https://github.com/CheYulin), [Prof. Qiong Luo](http://www.cse.ust.hk/~luo/), and [Prof. Bingsheng He](https://www.comp.nus.edu.sg/~hebs/).
 If you have any further questions, please feel free to contact us.